phpMussel/phpMussel/_docs/readme.en.md

 /vault/fe_assets/_logs.html | An HTML template for the front-end logs page.
 /vault/fe_assets/_nav_complete_access.html | An HTML template for the front-end navigation links, for those with complete access.
 /vault/fe_assets/_nav_logs_access_only.html | An HTML template for the front-end navigation links, for those with logs access only.
+/vault/fe_assets/_statistics.html | An HTML template for the front-end statistics page.
 /vault/fe_assets/_updates.html | An HTML template for the front-end updates page.
 /vault/fe_assets/_updates_row.html | An HTML template for the front-end updates page.
 /vault/fe_assets/_upload_test.html | An HTML template for the upload test page.